Growth Trends for Related Jobs

-Like many trades and professions that require technical expertise and skills, auto mechanics frequently learn their jobs in levels.
-A journeyman auto mechanic is an intermediate level automotive repair specialist.
+As is the case with many trades and professions that require technical expertise and skills, auto mechanics frequently learn their jobs in specific levels of training.
+A journeyman automotive technician is an intermediate-level automotive repair specialist.

-Thorough knowledge and understanding of electrical, hydraulic, pneumatic and combustion engine systems is necessary.
+A thorough knowledge and understanding of electrical, hydraulic, pneumatic and combustion engine systems are necessary.
 Good judgment helps the mechanic advise the customer if car problems are worth the price of replacement parts and labor costs.
-Efficiently finding parts and negotiating prices is required.
+The ability to efficiently find parts and negotiate prices is required.